 This effort is complemented by two Tutorial courses per major (for majors other than Business) and any remaining elective courses.
 The Tutorials are collaborative, student-driven explorations of specific topics.
-In concert with two other classmates who share your interests, you work with your professor to select the subject matter and specific readings.
+In concert with two to five other classmates who share your interests, you work with your professor to select the subject matter and specific readings.
 For students majoring in Business, Tutorials are replaced by a required business practicum.

 The Capstone is completed and presented during Manifest, a month-long term that takes place in San Francisco, following the spring semester of year four.
 During this celebratory conclusion to your Minerva experience, you present your Capstone work to an audience of faculty, fellow students, and members of the broader community.
 Your Capstone project will then be evaluated according to the standards relevant to your chosen field.
 A successful Capstone will effectively propel you into the next stage of your professional life.